Close Menu

 Everything You Need to Know About the Sunflower Fields in Montgomery County

-Located on River Road in Montgomery County, Maryland, the McKee-Beshers Wildlife Management Area is a 2,000-acre tract in a mixture of woodlands, fields, wooded bottomland and managed wetland impoundments (green-tree reservoirs).
+Located on River Road in Montgomery County, Maryland, the McKee-Beshers Wildlife Management Area is a 2,000-acre tract in a mixture of woodlands, fields, wooded bottomland, and managed wetland impoundments (green-tree reservoirs).
 The property shares a common boundary with the National Park Service Chesapeake and Ohio Canal to the south and borders Seneca Creek State Park on the east.

 Purpose of the Sunflower Fields

 The Maryland Department of Natural Resources – Wildlife and Heritage Service plants sunflowers each spring on the McKee-Beshers Wildlife Management Area.
-The primary purpose for planting sunflowers on wildlife management areas is to provide a food source for mourning doves, as well as other wildlife species.
+The primary purpose for planting sunflowers in wildlife management areas is to provide a food source for mourning doves, as well as other wildlife species.

-In addition to mourning doves, sunflowers and sunflower seeds are a favorite food source for a host of other songbirds, mammals and pollinators.
+In addition to mourning doves, sunflowers and sunflower seeds are a favorite food source for a host of other songbirds, mammals, and pollinators.
 Sunflowers require pollination by insects, usually bees, to produce a seed crop.
 In turn, honey bees and many species of native bees, benefit from the abundant nectar and pollen that sunflowers produce.

 The many benefits of sunflowers are lost when they are cut or trampled by people.
-These sunflowers are planted for the benefit of wildlife and regulations prohibit the cutting, destruction or removal of any plants from these areas.
-The public is welcome to visit, admire and photograph the sunflowers in bloom.
+These sunflowers are planted for the benefit of wildlife and regulations prohibit the cutting, destruction, or removal of any plants from these areas.
+The public is welcome to visit, admire, and photograph the sunflowers in bloom.
 However, visitors must be responsible and ensure that their actions don’t have negative consequences.

 How and When the Sunflower Fields are Planted

 The techniques used to plant the sunflowers, and the sunflower variety planted, may change from year to year, as well as the number of acres planted and their locations.
 Sunflowers are planted in late April or early May.
-Weather, seed variety, weed competition, soil condition and herbivore damage will all impact the time that it takes for the plants to bloom.
+Weather, seed variety, weed competition, soil conditions, and herbivore damage will all impact the time that it takes for the plants to bloom.
 With favorable conditions, the sunflowers will bloom in mid-July.

 After the sunflowers are done blooming and seeds are mature, in early to mid-August, strips are mowed through the sunflowers to scatter the seeds on the ground where they are more accessible to mourning doves and other wildlife.